aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to SXC via Java or Online App" h2="On Premise Java API to export PPTX to SXC without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PPTX file to SXC via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to SXC.
+Converting a PPTX file to SXC can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that provides a comprehensive set of file processing features.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which are the two APIs required for the conversion.

+The first step in the conversion process is to export the PPTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write and modify PowerPoint documents without requiring Microsoft PowerPoint.
+It provides a wide range of features for manipulating PowerPoint documents, including the ability to export presentations to HTML.

+Once the PPTX file has been exported to HTML, the next step is to convert the HTML to SXC using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write and modify Excel spreadsheets without requiring Microsoft Excel.
+It provides a wide range of features for manipulating Excel documents, including the ability to convert HTML to SXC.

+In summary, Aspose.Total for Java provides a comprehensive set of file processing features that enable developers to easily convert PPTX files to SXC.
+The conversion process involves two steps: exporting the PPTX file to HTML using Aspose.Slides for Java, and then converting the HTML to SXC using Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}